 Cost of Revenue.
 Cost of revenue consists predominantly of royalty and distribution costs related to content streaming.
-We incur royalty costs, which we pay to certain record labels, music publishers, and other rights holders, for the right to stream content to our users.
+We incur royalty costs, which we pay to certain record labels, music publishers, audiobook publishers, and other rights holders, for the right to stream content to our users.
 Music royalties are typically calculated monthly based on the combination of a number of different variables.
-Generally, Premium Service royalties are based on the greater of a percentage of revenue and a per user amount.
-Royalties for the Ad-Supported Service are typically a percentage of relevant revenue, although certain agreements are based on the greater of a percentage of relevant revenue and an amount for each time a track is streamed.
+Generally, Subscription Offering music royalties are based on the greater of a percentage of relevant revenue and a per user amount.
+Music royalties for the Ad-Supported Service are typically a percentage of relevant revenue, although certain agreements are based on the greater of a percentage of relevant revenue and an amount for each time a track is streamed.
 We have negotiated lower per user amounts for our lower priced subscription plans such as our Family Plan, Duo Plan, and Student Plan.
 In our agreements with certain record labels, the percentage of revenue used in the calculation of royalties is generally dependent upon certain targets being met.
-The targets can include such measures as the number of Premium Subscribers, the ratio of Ad-Supported Users to Premium Subscribers, and/or the rates of Premium Subscriber churn.
+The targets can include such measures as the number of applicable Premium Subscribers, the ratio of Ad-Supported Users to applicable Premium Subscribers, and/or the rates of applicable Premium Subscriber churn.
 In addition, royalty rates vary by country.
 Some of our royalty agreements require that royalty costs be paid in advance or are subject to minimum guaranteed amounts.
 For the majority of royalty agreements, incremental costs incurred due to unrecouped advances and minimum guarantees have not been significant to date.
 We also have certain so-called most favored nation royalty agreements, which require us to record additional costs if certain material contract terms are not as favorable as the terms we have agreed to with similar licensors.
 Cost of revenue also reflects discounts provided by certain rights holders in return for promotional activities in connection with marketplace programs.
 Additionally, it includes the costs of discounted trials.
-Royalties payable in relation to audiobook licenses are generally consumption-based.
+Royalties p

 Cost of revenue also includes the cost of podcast content assets (both produced and licensed).
 Amortization of podcast content assets is recorded over the shorter of the estimated useful economic life or the license period (if relevant) and begins at the release of each episode.
+Certain fixed fees to access content are recorded on a straight-line basis over the applicable license period.
 We make payments to podcast publishers, whose content we monetize through advertising sales in SPAN, which are also included in cost of revenue.